-The Water Heater Maintenance is something most of us take for granted, until it suddenly stops working.
-As cold water imposes reality, we desperately dial a plumber or rush off to get a new water heater.
-All this might be avoided with some regular preventive maintenance.
+A water heater is something that most of us take for granted, until all of a sudden it stops working.
+Then we frantically dial a plumber or rush off to get a brand-new water heater.
+All this can be prevented with some regular water heater maintenance.

 Water heater maintenance is easy and simple to overlook since the tank simply rests in its place and has no moving parts to stress over.
 Inside, however, two things are continuously assaulting your water heater, sediment as well as rust.
 Most steel water heater tanks are lined with glass to prevent corrosion, nevertheless, the glass lining is never ever perfect, and continuous temperature level changes trigger minute openings.
 When the water ultimately penetrates the lining, the tank starts to rust.

 Additionally, the heated water creates calcium carbonate to develop.
 It’s a type of limestone you can most likely see inside ad old showerhead.
 As it forms, the calcium carbonate settles to the bottom of the tank in gas-powered water heater tanks, it eventually winds up being thick and sufficient enough to reduce heating efficiency.
 In electric tanks, it develops a hard crust that makes the element useless.
 To keep your water heater operating well and extend its life by years, you should perform routine water heater maintenance.

 The first job in water heater maintenance is to drain the pipes in the tank yearly.
 This will certainly do away with much of the sediment accumulating at the bottom of the tank.
 To drain the tank, follow these steps:

 The next essential part of water heater maintenance is to change the anode rod in the tank.
 This rod is a length of magnesium or aluminum that is suspended in the tank and imitates a magnet to attract charged water particles that would. otherwise attack the steel tank.